Upgraded free independence phenomena for random unitaries: General freeness results

 Then the matrix ultraproduct $\cQ$ satisfies the sentence $\gamma^{\cQ} = 0$ since $\psi^{\cQ}$ vanishes on the unitaries with type $\mu_{\Haar}$.
 By similar reasoning as in Lemma \ref{lem: type implication}, the free independence of the commutants of the $u_j$'s from Theorem \ref{thm: commutant} leads to the following statement: Fix a word $i_1 \neq i_2 \neq \dots \neq i_k$.
 There is some modulus of continuity $w$ such that

 Note that (for an appropriate choice of $w$) this sentence is also satisfied by $L(F_\infty)$ on account of \cite[Theorem B]{houdayer2023asymptotic} (or alternatively Theorem \ref{thm: free products} which we prove in the next section).
-Hence, these freeness results give some new information about the $\exists \forall$ theory of $\cQ$ and that of $L(F_\infty)$, and in particular shows agreement of the two on certain $\exists \forall$ formulas. \end{rem}
+Hence, these freeness results give some new information about the $\exists \forall$ theory of $\cQ$ and that of $L(F_\infty)$, and in particular show agreement of the two theories on certain $\exists \forall$-sentences. \end{rem}